cscart/docs/en/user_guide/manage_products/products/product_variations.rst

       :alt: Catalog items have bigger pictures than variations that can be selected only on the product page.

 .. meta::
-   :description: How to let customers switch between similar products or select color and size of a product with product variations in CS-Cart and Multi-Vendor
+   :description: Looking how to let customers select product color or size in CS-Cart or Multi-Vendor?
+Use product variations to add switching between similar products.